There’s a lot to love about Lisbon.

 4. Casa da India

 Our friend Luke from A Chef’s Tour saw we were in Lisbon so he sent me a message recommending this place.
+He described it as one of the best places to eat in Lisbon.

-As you can probably tell from this picture, Casa da India is a popular local restaurant with an old-fashioned neighborhood feel.
+As you can probably tell from this picture, Casa da India is a popular Lisbon restaurant with an old-fashioned neighborhood feel.
 It gets its name from the organization that administered the Portuguese Empire’s colonies in India, Africa, and the rest of Asia between the 15th and 19th centuries.

 The person seated next to me was diving into this tasty-looking bowl of soup so I requested the same.